19hours/sg-statutes/Acts/Charities Act.md

 ### Offences

 18\.
-Any person who, without reasonable excuse, is persistently in default in relation to any requirement imposed by section 16(2) or 17(2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 .
+Any person who, without reasonable excuse, is persistently in default in relation to any requirement imposed by section 16(2) or 17(2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.

 ## PART V